The Big Oak Giveaway

 -

 A lot of the offered species are edible for humans.
-Please conduct your own thorough research on how to prepare the plant to be safe for human consumption.
+Please conduct thorough research on how to prepare the plant to be safe for human consumption.
 Also, remember that wild food is very potent, so you should always test with small quantities if you might be allergic to a particular compound.

 Appearance.
 Ecological Value.
 Growing Conditions.